Skip to content

 3. Active config from state (set via noorm config use <name>)

-If you've already set an active config in the TUI, headless mode will use it automatically:
+If you've already set an active config (via noorm config use <name> or through noorm ui), every subsequent command picks it up automatically:

 bash